Quick and Easy Speaker Test

 1. Check Mute: This is another common mistake.
 Some computers (especially the older ones) can be muted from an external button or slider (sometimes this button is on the laptop itself and sometimes on the keyboard).

 This button can sometimes be accidentally turned on when you are moving the device or the user accidentally presses the mute key on their keyboard.

 So, one of the first things to do is to check the external mute button and ensure it is off.

 To easily and quickly check if mute is turned on, take a quick look in the lower right-hand side of your desktop screen (the notification tray) for a symbol resembling a speaker with a red “no” sign.

-If you are on Windows, you do this by going to the little speaker icon (volume control icon) on the lower right hand of the screen (the notification area)and slide the slider all the way up.
+If you are on Windows, you do this by going to the little speaker icon (volume control icon) on the lower right-hand of the screen (the notification area) and sliding the slider all the way up.

 You should hear an audible “beep” (or another funny tone) when you click the control slider.

-3. Check The Volume on The Computer Itself: Some computers mostly older ones) shave a physical knob or slider that allows you to physically change adjust the volume.
+3. Check The Volume on The Computer Itself: Some computers mostly older ones) have a physical knob or slider that allows you to physically change and adjust the volume.